AKROGIS/PlantPickerAddin/Scripts/How To Build The Database.md

 # How To Build The Database

-Carl will maintain the master database in MS Access.
+Carl will maintain the master database in MS Access 2003.
 When Carl provides an updated database, do the following:

+**NOTE** ArcGIS Pro did not provide connections to MS Access until 2.6 (and then only to `*.accdb` with the correct ODBC connection file).
+This is very different from ArcGIS Desktop 10.x.
+The following instructions and scripts only work with ArcGIS 10.x.
+Instruction and script will need to be revised if/when Carl updates his database and/or converts to ArcGIS Pro.

 1) Open the DB in MS Access.
 2) Run the queries in `code.sql` to create the picklist tables.